 Port d’Alcudia is 60km from Palma on the northeast coast of Mallorca.
 It’s an easy drive there across the island.
 It’s a beautiful beach destination next to the town of Alcudia.
 Enjoy the day at one of the many beaches and shopping in the old town’s cobbled streets.

-If you are seeking nature and aren’t one to sit on the beach, then opt for hiking the Alcudia peninsular instead.
+If you are seeking nature and aren’t one to sit on the beach, opt for hiking the Alcudia Peninsular instead.
 Spring and Autumn are ideal times to hike.
 The unique flora and fauna, hidden coves, and clear blue water make this a fantastic way to spend your day.

 Many guided tours start at Plaça de la Porta de Mallorca in the center of Alcudia.
 We recommend you visit the tourist office on Passeig de Pere Ventayol for maps and advice before you set off.